Deploying Kubernetes

 brew install kubectl

-Deploying Kubernetes using Juju
+Deploying Kubernetes using Juju Link to heading

 First off, we need a Kubernetes cluster.
 To achive this, we’re going to use Juju.
 Juju will provision some cloud instances, install a Kubernetes cluster and then allow us to perform actions on that cluster; such as scaling out.